davisanc/AzureSecurityLabs/README.md

 For now, the only Internet access to the environment is through the JumpBox as it’s the only VM with a public IP address

-Test: make sure you can ping from the JB to the Web, Biz and DB virtual machines (enable PING on the firewall settings)
+**Test:** make sure you can ping from the JB to the Web, Biz and DB virtual machines (enable PING on the firewall settings)

-### 4. Lab 1-  Protecting the Network Perimeter – NSG (Network security groups)
+### 4. Lab 1 - Protecting the Network Perimeter – NSG (Network security groups)

 Create an NSG rule to restrict traffic between tiers.
 For example, in the 3-tier architecture shown, the web tier does not communicate directly with the database tier.
 To enforce this, the database tier should block incoming traffic from the web tier subnet